Peacehaven Botanic Park - Highfields

 Address: 56 Kuhls Road, Highfields QLD 4352

-With amazing views of Gowrie Junction and the Bunya Mountain range to the west, the parkland wouldn't exist in its current valued form if not for the benefaction of Stan Kuhls, a successful farmer in the Highfields area, the Friends of Peacehaven Botanic Park Inc. and Toowoomba Regional Council.
+With amazing views of Gowrie Junction and the Bunya Mountain range to the west, the parkland wouldn't exist in its current valued form if not for the benefaction of Stan Kuhls, a successful farmer in the Highfields area and the Friends of Peacehaven Botanic Park Inc.

 The park is landscaped with three distinct lawn areas bordered by collections of established trees and gardens.
 When the occasion calls, the ceremonial lawn flagpoles are proudly hoisted to recognise civic events such as the Australia Day Citizenship Awards while the summerhouse lawn, with its distinctive rotunda, serves as a popular destination for weddings, concerts, family reunions and other special celebrations.
 Additionally, the spacious amphitheatre lawn caters beautifully for the annual Carols by Candlelight event.